-- 1. In addition to evaluating requests for new deposit accounts or new banking services, OST shall reevaluate all banking services with state entities every three years, in line with a timetable prepared by OST or when requested by a state entity.
-Colleges and universities under the auspices of the Board of Regents and the TCSG may opt to reevaluate their banking services every five years. - 2.
-If the periodic reevaluation indicates that a state entity is not banking with one of the three lowest cost providers for a particular service, the state entity may be required to select a new bank. - 3.
-OST shall prepare a proforma analysis for any state entity requesting a new bank account or new service or change in banks or banking services that compares the total service costs of each bank for the proposed service(s).
-The three banks with the lowest total cost, as indicated by the analysis, will be eligible to provide the desired services. - 4.
+- 1. OST Bank Program Accounts will be evaluated among the four lowest cost bank providers as determined by OST, annually (the "Primary Banks"). - 2.
+In addition to evaluating requests for new deposit accounts or new banking services, OST shall reevaluate all banking services with state entities every three years, in line with a timetable prepared by OST. - 3.
+OST will conduct periodic reevaluations by calculating the cost of banking services among the current Primary Banks.
+If a reevaluation indicates that a state entity is not banking with the lowest cost provider, the state entity may be required to select a new bank. - 4.
+In such circumstance, OST will notify the state entity of the lowest cost eligible bank and details of the associated costs to the state. - 5.
+If the state entity believes that the lowest cost eligible institution cannot adequately provide the desired service or that extenuating circumstances would be detrimental to the state, it may request an exception from the State Treasurer.
+To the extent that it would be in the best interest of the state, the State Treasurer, in consultation with OPB, may approve exceptions.
+However, the State Treasurer must report all exceptions to the board. - 6.
+OST is required to notify all state entities in writing upon board approval or denial of any new state depository or service relationship.
+OST will maintain a registry of all banking depository relationships. - B. Non-OST Bank Program Accounts - 1.
+In addition to evaluating requests for new deposit accounts or new banking services, OST shall reevaluate all banking services with state entities every three years, in line with a timetable prepared by OST.
+TCSG colleges may opt to reevaluate their banking services every five years. - 2.
+If the periodic reevaluation indicates that a state entity is not banking with the lowest cost provider among the Primary Banks and the incumbent for a particular service, the state entity may be required to select a new bank. - 3.
+OST shall prepare a proforma analysis for any state entity requesting a new bank account or new service or change in banks or banking services that compares the total service costs of each Primary Bank and the incumbent bank for the proposed service(s).
+The bank with the lowest total cost, as indicated by the analysis, will be eligible to provide the desired services. - 4.
 On completion of the analysis, OST will forward the list of eligible banks and their associated costs to the state entity.
-The state entity will have the option of choosing a bank from the list of the three lowest priced service providers.
+The state entity will have the option of choosing a bank from the list of the lowest priced service providers for each account or group of accounts.
 All selections made by the state entity shall be reported back to OST with a request for approval of the State Depository Board.